ATran31/Leaflet-GeoSSE/README.md

 When a successful connection is established, by default the layer expects following types events:

-- Create event
-  > When a `create` event is received from the server, the feature is added.
-- Update event
+- Add event
-  > When an `update` event is received from the server, the feature is replaced.
-Update events are sent after any change to one or more feature properties.
+  > When an `add` event is received from the server, the feature is added or updated.
-- Delete event
+- Remove event
-  > When a `delete` event is received from the server, the feature is removed.
+  > When a `remove` event is received from the server, the feature is removed.

 ### Other Event Types